United States Senate Committee on Small Business and Entrepreneurship

 The U.S. Senate Committee on Small Business and Entrepreneurship is a standing committee of the United States Senate.
 It has jurisdiction over the Small Business Administration and is also charged with researching and investigating all problems of American small business enterprises.

 History

+Special Committee to Study Problems of American Small Business

+On October 8, 1940, the Senate established the Special Committee to Study and Survey Problems of Small Business Enterprises (also known as the Special Committee to Study Problems of American Small Business).

+The committee was chaired by James E. Murray (Montana.

+The other members of the special committee were: